 - Appropriate primary or secondary source credentials verification were not performed.

 2. Documentation.
 Requirements for documentation appear throughout the standards.

 Often, an organization has a process to meet standards requirements, but the process's follow-up doesn't written documentation when it should.
 Two specific areas frequently cited are allergy documentation and written evaluation of scenario-based emergency drills.

 3. Safe injection practices and medication safety.
 Multiple standards related to safe injection practices and medication safety had high levels of deficiencies last year .
 Proper storage and use of multi-dose vials and recall policies topped the list.

 4. Staff education and training.
 An important part of maintaining and improving quality and safety is staff education and training.
-When new staff and providers join the organization, national guidelines change, staff and providers need sessions to remember/reinforce what they once knew.
+When new staff and providers join the organization, national guidelines change, so staff and providers need sessions to remember/reinforce what they once knew.
 Training must be sufficiently frequent to ensure staff and providers are up-to-date.

 Surveyor findings regarding non-compliance included the failure of physicians to participate in infection prevention and safety training.